Growth of automorphisms of virtually special groups: Growth of general automorphisms

 Since $T$ has only finitely many $G$--orbits of vertices, the claim implies that there exists an integer $\alpha\in\N$ such that all restrictions of automorphisms of $G$ to the vertex groups of $T$ are $\alpha$--good.
-Recalling that $T$ is $\Out(G)$--invariant and all its vertex groups are conjugacy-undistorted (as they are QH or convex-cocompact), we can finally appeal to \Cref{prop:growth_GOGs} and conclude that $G$ is $(\alpha+2)$--good, completing the proof. \end{proof}
+Recalling that $T$ is $\Out(G)$--invariant and all its vertex groups are conjugacy-undistorted (as they are QH or convex-cocompact), we conclude that $G$ is $(\alpha+2)$--good (see again \cite[Proposition~4.2]{Fio11a} for details).
+This proves the proposition. \end{proof}